villevuor/scout-contest-scripts/README.md

-Collection of Finnish scout competition result calculation scripts for Google Sheets
+Collection of Finnish scout competition result calculation scripts for Google Sheets.
+Used in Finnish winter championship contest Ukko 2018.

 ### Development